 In a similar way, I see other healthy developments beginning to question the ‘medical’ approach to mental and psychological health issues.
-The traditional approach to labelling ‘conditions’ may be on its way out.
+The traditional approach to labelling ‘conditions’ that can ‘pathologise’ our behaviour – that makes behaviour sound ‘bad’, or ‘our own fault’ – may be on the way out.
 See my post on Power Meaning and Threats.

 What do you want to change?

 How might you start change?
 I have a section on how you might experience any change you initiate.

 What might stop those changes emerging?